lhami/sensometrics-r-tutorial-2024/docs/1-intro-to-R.md

 1.  `R` is constantly being extended to do new, useful things because there is a vibrant community of analysts developing tools for it, and the barrier to entry is very low.
 2.  `R` doesn't have a fixed set of tasks that it can accomplish, and, in fact, I generally haven't found a data-analysis task I needed to do that I *couldn't* in `R`.

 Because it's a programming **language**, `R` isn't point-and-click--today we're going to be typing commands into the console, hitting, enter, making errors, and repeating.
 But this is a good thing!
-The power and flexibility of `R` (and it's ability to do most of the things we want) come from the fact that it is a programming language.
+The power and flexibility of `R` (and its ability to do most of the things we want) come from the fact that it is a programming language.
 While learning to use `R` can *seem* intimidating, the effort to do so will give you a much more powerful suite of tools than the more limited point-and-click alternatives. `R` is built for research programming (data analysis), rather than for production programming.
 The only other alternative that is as widely supported in the research community is Python, but--honesty time here--I have never learned Python very well, and so we are learning `R`.
 And, in addition, Python doesn't have as good an Interactive Development Environment (IDE, explained further below) as RStudio!

 If you open your `R.exe`/`R` application, you'll see something like this: